 So we were delighted to be accepted into a national program called Scientists in Synagogues, which is coordinated by the organization Sinai and Synapses.
 And we’re so happy that Rabbi Geoff Mitelman, who is the director of this organization, is with us today, and we’re just very, very grateful to you.

 And it was really enlightening to bring these disciplines into dialogue with each other.
-And we’re so grateful to all the people who participated in the program, whose names and many of whom are with us today right now, who names are now up on the on the screen, and a special word of appreciation to Kent Harber and Razel Solow, who chaired this effort and helped design our program, though the topics and all the presentations were done by the participants, and also to Gail Rosenbaum, who is providing tech assistance this evening.
+And we’re so grateful to all the people who participated in the program, any of whom are with us today right now, whose names are now up on the on the screen.
+And a special word of appreciation to Kent Harber and Razel Solow, who chaired this effort and helped design our program, though the topics and all the presentations were done by the participants, and also to Gail Rosenbaum, who is providing tech assistance this evening.
 And so, to all of the Minds and Midrash participants over the course of this whole year, we’ve learned so much from from you, and we’re really so grateful.

 And I’m so excited to be introducing Ross Ellenhorn now as our speaker for this evening.
 And we’ll also note, as it will become clear from the presentation, that there are so many elements of Kent Harber’s research which find their way also into Dr. Ellenhorn’s writings.